Susanasflores/Office-Trivia/README.md

 # The Office Trivia

-# The Office Trivia
-A fun trivia game based on the TV series The Office.
+ A fun trivia game based on the TV series The Office

  ## Installation
  Prerequisites

  Operating System: JavaScript, VS Code, and GitHub are compatible with multiple operating systems including Windows, macOS, and Linux.
 Ensure that your operating system meets the requirements for these tools.